 The Lemonade War is of course not just about – or even really about – math.
 It just isn’t afraid to use it.

-Evan and Jessie’s relationship – Evan’s confused feelings, Jessie’s confused feelings – form the backdrop to Jacqueline Davies’s perceptive, sensitive Lemonade War.
-The foreground is the competeition that Evan and Jessie have – with their friends – a competition premised on a bet over who can sell the most lemonade over the summer.
+Evan and Jessie’s relationship – Evan’s confused feelings, Jessie’s confused feelings – form the backdrop to Jacqueline Davies’s perceptive, sensitive lemonade war.
+The foreground is the competition that Evan and Jessie have – with their friends – a competition premised on a bet over who can sell the most lemonade over the summer.

 That foreground competition makes for a lively, brisk read that always engages both students and parents.
 But as Evan and Jessie duke it out over supplies and advertising and marketing techniques – they also have to use some math.
 (Jessie is better than Evan here.)
 And Jacqueline Davies does not shy from providing the math lessons – the questions that haunt Evan – and that ought to interest and perhaps challenge and hopefully motivate your students.